bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

-Now if we set `runtime.GOMAXPROCS(4)` We won't get any performance improvement.
+Now if we set `runtime.GOMAXPROCS(4)` we won't get any performance improvement because the code itself is procedural. .
 Now let's refactor the above code to make it concurrent:

 ```go
 package main